natedillon/dotfiles/notes.md

 - [Vagrant Berkshelf could not find the 'berks' executable in your PATH.
 When running 'vagrant up'](https://stackoverflow.com/questions/27991967/vagrant-berkshelf-could-not-find-the-berks-executable-in-your-path-when-runni)
 - [How can I check if a program exists from a Bash script?](https://stackoverflow.com/questions/592620/how-can-i-check-if-a-program-exists-from-a-bash-script)
+- [How can I check if a command exists in a shell script? [duplicate]](https://stackoverflow.com/questions/7522712/how-can-i-check-if-a-command-exists-in-a-shell-script)
 - [HowTo: Check If a Directory Exists In a Shell Script](https://www.cyberciti.biz/faq/howto-check-if-a-directory-exists-in-a-bash-shellscript/)
 - [How do I check if the Java JDK is installed on Mac?](https://stackoverflow.com/questions/14292698/how-do-i-check-if-the-java-jdk-is-installed-on-mac)
 - [Safer bash scripts with 'set -euxo pipefail'](https://vaneyckt.io/posts/safer_bash_scripts_with_set_euxo_pipefail/)